-Q: Several Chambers of Commerce are attending the annual Mayor’s Luncheon to take group portraits with him.
+Q: Several Chambers of Commerce are attending the annual Mayor’s Luncheon and want to create memorable group photos with him.
 How can you make these portraits with LA’s Mayor Eric Garcetti extra special?

-A: Let’s photograph the various groupings against a large, grey-seamless background, with a huge bank of strobes, to simulate daylight coming in through a window.
-Afterward, I’ll composite the portraits, shot against grey, into a studious library setting—to give them a regal-magestic feel.
+A: Let’s photograph the various groupings against a large, grey-seamless background, and we’ll use huge banks of strobes, to simulate daylight coming in through a window, stage left.
+Afterward I’ll composite the groupings, shot against grey, into studious library settings—to give them a regal/majestic feel.

 Q: Can you make our dealership stand out from the background?
 We’d like to use it as a backdrop for client portraits with their new vehicles—months before their cars are built and delivered from Italy.